Close Call In Some California Medical Negligence Filing Deadline Cases

 Clearly, questions involving the statute of limitations in medical malpractice cases or injury cases that occur on the premises of a hospital, clinic or doctor’s office can become quite complex, depending on the circumstances.
 It is important that anyone who sustains such an injury talk to a lawyer as soon as possible so as not to miss any filing deadlines and preserve the right to sue.

-The lawyers at Nield Law Group, APC, in Encinitas, California, and with five other offices represent clients in medical malpractice cases who have been injured in the provision of professional medical or dental services.
+The lawyers at Nield Law Group, APC, in Carlsbad, California, and with five other offices represent clients in medical malpractice cases who have been injured in the provision of professional medical or dental services.